History of Thiruvananthapuram: Ancient and Medieval history

 Present-day Thiruvananthapuram city, district, and Kanyakumari district, were parts of Ay dynasty during ancient and medieval ages, which was a Tamil kingdom based in the southernmost part of Indian Subcontinent.
 Ay kingdom had experienced attacks and conquests by Cholas and Pandyas in various periods.
-Later, it became a part of Venad in late middle ages, which was eventually expanded as the powerful kingdom of Travancore in the 18th century CE.
+Later, it became a part of Venad in the late Middle Ages, which was eventually expanded as the powerful kingdom of Travancore in the 18th-century CE.
 The Tamil-Dravidian kind of architecture is also found in the Padmanabhaswamy temple, which makes it distinct and unique from the architectural style of temples in northern parts of Kerala.

 Modern-day Southern Kerala (The districts like Thiruvananthapuram, Kollam, Pathanamthitta, etc.) had been ruled by Tamil dynasties such as Ay kingdom, Pandya dynasty, and Chola dynasty, for a long time until 16th-17th century CE.
 The official language of Venad, based at Kollam, was also identified as Tamil, by the natives of Venad in those times.
 The place names, the dialects of Malayalam spoken, and the customs, those exist in Southern parts of Kerala, still reveal a close relationship with Tamil heritage.
 Malayalam became more prevalent with the expansion of Venad into Travancore by annexing the regions as far as present-day Ernakulam district.